The Doublefold Dream of Art

 Sam Francis' magic took us to Point Ryes (California), in a small Motel on stilts, overlooking a Pacific bay, where we stayed for fifty-nine days.
 The beginning was burning, Sam no longer needed to roughly imagine future results, he was now sure and went further.
 As a dreamer he was, he found himself amazed by an image he created himself, and thus produced a large number of subjects.
 This great effort revealed to us how much it cost him after the therapists took several days to bring Sam back to a normal situation and we realized that the splendid work done was a real tribute to life: the shapes, the rhythms, the brightness. color, tension, vibration, balance and joy… it put art above one's own life.

-And 'the passion that pushed me to find solutions for many unthinkable, at any time and in any way: from the engraving technique, in all its possible elaborations, to the research of materials, to the design and construction of printing machines and all the useful equipment in the various passages of the techniques that were first tested and then applied.
+And 'the a common that pushed me to find solutions for many unthinkable, at any time and in any way: from the engraving technique, in all its possible elaborations, to the research of materials, to the design and construction of printing machines and all the useful equipment in the various passages of the techniques that were first tested and then applied.
 Collaborating with paper mills to produce large format paper with the best features for engraving printing, and everything that I instinctively solved to open doors of future possibilities.
-And the passion that multiplied Eleonora's knowledge in imagining in advance the colors that the artist had in the palette of her mind and that she would have liked to express.
+And the a common that multiplied Eleonora's knowledge in imagining in advance the colors that the artist had in the palette of her mind and that she would have liked to express.
 It seems simple, but it is not, because it is an absolutely rare gift, I must say unrepeatable at its level.
 Being close to him, over many years, I realized that starting from his assumptions, with modesty, it is possible to achieve good results but in any case you have to start with small doses of color and look for the base from which to start and from there always in very small doses. combining colors that have the useful complementarity to achieve the color desired by the artist, however for Eleonora everything is simpler, given her innate sensitivity.
 There hasn't been a single artist in 50 years who hasn't been amazed.
 They realized from the first test that Eleonora had entered their world by leveling a ground for them where the color, at the time of printing, depends on the plate and on the treatment to which it has been subjected, no longer on the brush, and it was necessary to live the technical act. closely together, knowing where the artist wanted to go, to understand how the color would appear on the paper, surprising us too most of the time.